 Sliding down chutes, swinging on ropes and bouncing on the rafts has proved to be a winner.
 Jumping off the climbing wall is a thrill.
 Although not as high as the sheer cliffs surrounding the Grand Canyon, jumping off it and into the water is less likely to result in any kind of injury.
 On warm days, the water provides a welcome respite from the heat of the inflatable apparatus.

 The safety of visitors is paramount and qualified lifeguards are on duty for the duration of the park’s opening hours.
 Jeans and other clothing are banned and visitors are required to put on swimwear before entering the park’s play areas.
 Lifejackets are also compulsory.
 A shop in the park stocks a nice collection of swimsuits for those who do not have their own.

-The air-conditioned café or its outdoor patio-deck are relaxing spots to enjoy a break from the fun or for après-play snacks and drinks.
+The air-conditioned caramelo café or its outdoor patio-deck are relaxing spots to enjoy a break from the fun or for après-play snacks and drinks.
 The café serves gourmet coffees, juices, smoothies and Italian sodas.
+Another spot to soak up a few rays is the onsite sunbathing beach.
 Grand Canyon Water Park is located in the Hang Dong sub-district of Nam Phrae and is about 15kms to the southwest of Chiang Mai.

 *Note: Admission fees do change, we recommend checking for the latest updates.

 #202, M. 3, T. Namprae, A. Hang Dong, Chiang Mai 50230 | Open: 09:00-18:30 (Daily) | Admission Fees: Adult 550 B, Child 450 B | Tel: +66 63 672 4007 | Facebook